Colorectal Cancer Surgery: What Patients Should Know

 Why Choose Iswarya Hospital?

-At Iswarya Hospital, we believe cancer care is not just about removing tumours โ it's about restoring health, confidence, and hope.
+At Iswarya Hospital, we believe cancer care is not just about removing tumours — it's about restoring health, confidence, and hope.

 FAQs

-Most patients resume normal activities within 4โ6 weeks.
+How long does it take to recover from colorectal cancer surgery?
+Most patients resume normal activities within 4–6 weeks.
 Robotic and laparoscopic surgeries typically allow faster recovery.

+Will I need a colostomy bag after surgery?
 Not always.
 It depends on the tumour's location and extent.
 Our surgeons strive to avoid permanent colostomies wherever possible.

-Robotic surgery offers greater precision, less pain, smaller scars, and quicker recovery โ all available at Iswarya Hospital's oncology unit.
+Is robotic colorectal surgery better than open surgery?
+Robotic surgery offers greater precision, less pain, smaller scars, and quicker recovery — all available at Iswarya Hospital's oncology unit.

+Can colorectal cancer return after surgery?
 There's a possibility, which is why regular follow-ups and screenings are crucial.
 Our oncology team designs a long-term surveillance plan for each patient.

-Usually within 4โ6 weeks post-surgery, once the patient has adequately healed.
+How soon after surgery can I start chemotherapy?
+Usually within 4–6 weeks post-surgery, once the patient has adequately healed.
 Treatment plans are customised after reviewing recovery progress.

 Tags: